dougzilla32/AsyncCancellation/README.md

 }

 /**
- The 'CancelContext' serves to:
+ The 'CancelScope' serves to:

  - Track a set of cancellables, providing the ability to cancel the set from any thread at any time

- - Provides cancel tokens ('CancelToken') for finer grained control over cancellation scope
+ - Provides subscopes for finer grained control over cancellation scope

- - Provide the current list of cancellables, allowing extensions of 'CancelContext' to invoke other methods by casting
+ - Provide the current list of cancellables, allowing extensions of 'CancelScope' to invoke other methods by casting

  - Optionally specify a timeout for its associated cancellables

  Note: A cancellable is considered resolved if either its 'continuation' or its 'error' closure has been invoked.
  */
-public class CancelContext: CancelToken {
+public class CancelScope: Cancellable {
+    /// Create a new `CancelScope` with optional timeout in seconds.
+    /// All associated unresolved tasks will be cancelled after the
+    /// given timeout.
+Default is no timeout. public init(timeout: TimeInterval = 0.0)

     /// Cancel all unresolved cancellables
     public func cancel()